-As defined by the Council on Social Work Education (CSWE): Field education is an integral component of social work education anchored in the mission, goals and educational levels of the program.
+As defined by the Council on Social Work Education: Field education is an integral component of social work education anchored in the missions, goals and educational levels of the program.
 It occurs in settings that reinforce student's identification with the purposes, values and ethics of the profession; fosters the integration of empirical goal and practice-based knowledge; and promotes the development of professional competence.
-Field education is systematically designed, supervised, coordinated and evaluated on the basis of criteria by which students demonstrate the achievement of competencies and practice behaviors.
+Field education is systematically designed, supervised, coordinated and evaluated on the basis of criteria by which students demonstrate the achievement of program objectives.

 Field practicum provides an opportunity for the student to apply the general knowledge of theories and principles presented in the classroom to problems and challenges in the field.
 The field experience allows the student to try on and develop the role of professional social worker.
 The field instructor serves as a mentor, role model and a source of feedback to the student regarding the student's performance and professional growth.
+Therefore, the purpose of the field practicum is summed up in three words integration, application and socialization.
+The student integrates what has been learned, apply that knowledge in specific practice situations and in the process, develops an identity as emerging, professional social worker.

-Therefore, the purpose of the field practicum is summed up in three words - integration, application and socialization.
-The student integrates what has been learned, applies that knowledge in specific practice situations and in the process, develops an identity as an emerging, professional social worker.
+Field practicum gives students the opportunity to connect theory with practice (integration of empirical and practice-based knowledge), experience situations that focus attention on the use of social work values and ethics, and encourages identification with the purposes and functions of the profession.
+Additionally, in an advanced generalist program students have the opportunity to acquire expertise in assessment and intervention at a variety of levels of client systems from the individual, family and group to the organizational and the community.

-Field practicum gives students the opportunity to connect theory with practice (integration of empirical and practice-based knowledge), experience situations that focus attention on the use of social work values and ethics and encourages identification with the purposes and functions of the profession.
 Taken together, the field practicum experiences provide a rich basis for enhancement of our program educational goals and for helping students to develop a sense of competency and fulfillment as social work professionals.
-However, it is the full integration of the field experiences and the rest of the curriculum that completes the educational process.
+However, it is the full integration of the field experiences and the rest the curriculum that completes the educational process.
 One without the other is not sufficient to achieve program goals or to develop full professional competencies.